marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

   ```
 * update the
   [app metadata file](https://gitlab.com/fdroid/fdroiddata/-/blob/master/metadata/name.bresciani.marco.tkcompanionapp.yml)
-  on a(n unprotected) branch of your fork of the F-Droid/Data
+  on an unprotected branch of your fork of the F-Droid/Data repository,
-  repository, adding a new version, with  the update of the version of
+  adding a new version, with  the update of the version of NodeJS, its
-  NodeJS, its SHA, commit number, etc. looking, for example, at the
+  SHA, commit number, etc. looking, for example, at the NodeJS
-  NodeJS differences between the version 0.5.0 (50) and 0.6.0 (60) on
+  differences between the version 0.5.0 (50) and 0.6.0 (60) on the
-  the metadata file.
+  metadata file.
 * Create an MR on the original F-Droid/Data repository with this
   modification from the fork.
 * Once the MR has been approved and integrated into the main